-Add gear9\44 onto the gear 9 arbor.
-It should mesh nicely with the tall pinion on the ratchet.
+Add gear 9 onto the gear 9 arbor and place the gear 9 inserts into gear 9.
+The inserts have enough strength to turn the winding drum when they are printed horizontally.
+Gear 9 should mesh nicely with the tall pinion on the ratchet.

 Add a small ball bearing into the mounting hole and place a 3"x3mm shaft into the bearing.
-Add gear8\44\1p125 onto the shaft followed by spacer\8 and another small ball bearing.
+Add gear8 onto the shaft followed by spacer_8 and another small ball bearing.
 Gear 8 should also mesh with the tall pinion on the ratchet.